aswens1/startup/notes.md

 - show -> show various types of objects
 - status -> show the working tree status

-grow, mark, and tweaj your common history
+grow, mark, and tweak your common history
 - branch -> list, create, or delete branches
 - commit -> record changes to the repository
 - merge -> join two or more development histories together